Energis

-Energis Communications Limited, briefly Telecom Electric, or more usually just Energis, was a 'technology driven communications company' based in the United Kingdom and Ireland.
+Energis Communications Limited, briefly Telecom Electric, was a telecommunication company based in the United Kingdom and Ireland.
 The company was once a constituent of the FTSE 100 Index, but subsequently went into administration, and then became a subsidiary of Cable & Wireless, in turn acquired by Vodafone.

 History

 The company was formed in July 1991, as Telecom Electric by way of a demerger from the United Kingdom's National Grid Company.
 Its national optical fibre network was partially deployed via the overhead power transmission network of the grid.
 The company was first listed on the London Stock Exchange, and the NASDAQ, in October 1997.

 Energis acquired a number of companies in the United Kingdom and Europe, including Planet Online, ISION AG and others.
 At one point its Market capitalization was over £10 billion making it one of the largest companies by market capital.
 However, in the process the company over extended itself with borrowings to fund these acquisitions.

 Planet Online, by then a subsidiary of Energis, worked with its new parent to help Dixons launch the Freeserve ISP.
 Energis provided the telephony services and Planet Online provided the e-mail, Internet access etc.

-Energis plc was placed in administration in July 2002, with its operations in the United Kingdom immediately being transferred to Energis Communications Ltd, a wholly owned subsidiary of a new holding company owned by the banks, and known as Chelys.
+Following the 2001 telecoms crash, Energis plc was placed in administration in July 2002, with its operations in the United Kingdom immediately being transferred to Energis Communications Ltd, a wholly owned subsidiary of a new holding company owned by the banks, and known as Chelys.
 Archie Norman was hired as chairman to revive the business.

-In November 2002 the Ision parts of the energis group were sold onto NDO with the remainder, mostly made up of Planet Online continued asEnergis Communications Ltd until August 2005.
+In November 2002 the Ision parts of the energis group were sold onto NDO with the remainder, mostly made up of Planet Online continued as Energis Communications Ltd until August 2005.
 Cable & Wireless then made an offer to acquire the company for £594 million.

 The bid was accepted by a binding majority of Energis debt holders, and the company became part of Cable & Wireless on 11 November 2005.